 Mid-Morning to Lunchtime: Take a Boat Cruise on the Seine

 From here (between late March and November only), you can board a sightseeing cruise boat with the Bateaux Parisiens company for a one-hour tour of the city via the water.
-You'll see some of the French capital's most important and beautiful monuments from a relaxed and lulling standpoint, and hear historical commentary if you so choose.
+You'll see some of the French capital's most important and beautiful monuments and hear the historical commentary.

 Alternative plan: If you're visiting between November and early March, forego this step and head over to the Eiffel Tower from the St Michel RER (Commuter Train Line C).
-From there, you can always opt to take a Seine cruise later in the day-- Bateaux Parisiens and several other companies offer regular hourly excursions from around the Eiffel Tower.
+From there, you can always opt to take a Seine cruise later in the day—Bateaux Parisiens and several other companies offer regular hourly excursions from the Eiffel Tower area.

-1pm-2pm: Take a lunch break.
+Take a lunch break.
 Whether you've disembarked from your cruise at the Eiffel Tower or back near Notre-Dame, there are plenty of little cafes and food stands in both districts.
-I recommend a quick lunch if you want to make the most of the remainder of your day.
-Read our guide to finding good fast food and street food in Paris for suggestions on where to go and what to avoid.
+Take a quick lunch, perhaps from a food stand, if you want to make the most of the remainder of your day.
 If you prefer a quick sit-down meal, choose a good corner "brasserie" for a relatively inexpensive lunch special.Continue to 4 of 7 below.

 04 of 07

 Noon and Early Afternoon: Eiffel Tower and Environs